Canon SX740 vs Sony RX100 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX740 HS and Sony Cyber-shot DSC-RX100 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The SX740 is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX740 and RX100 III can be found, respectively, in the Canon SX740 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX740 and the Sony RX100 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.